-My department stands ready to implement the Government's reform agenda and create a better future for all Australians through education.
+My department stands ready to implement the Government's reform agenda and ensure the sustainability and quality of Australia's international education sector.

-We are committed to working with you to deliver better outcomes for learners and an education system that meets Australia's current and future needs.
+We are committed to working with you to deliver better outcomes for learners and an international education sector that meets Australia's current and future needs.
 We will provide national leadership and partner with Commonwealth agencies, states, territories and stakeholders to enable high quality education across the life course and world quality research that strengthens our economy and society.